gowrishgandhi/healthify/README.md

 Doctor collection will be created when first doctor added through admin login Patient collection will be created when first patient registered with the website

+Project report is uploaded as docx and pdf